 First practiced by artists such as Picasso, portrait paintings have a great history of storytelling.
 Taking great portrait photographs is the modern form of the same technique.
 While it requires much less effort than painting, capturing the expressions and emotions that make up good portrait photography can take time to master.

 Great portrait photography is as much about following the rules and guidelines as it is about breaking out of the mold.
-We have put together an exhaustive list of best practices and techniques you can follow to capture stunning portraits.
+We have put together an exhaustive list of best practices and techniques on how to take good portraits.

-Here are the top 15 tips to master portrait photography:
+Here are the top 15 portrait photography tips for mastering the art:

 1. Focus on the subject